PetoLau/jekyll-now/about.md

  * Machine Learning
  * Cluster Analysis
  * Data Streams
- * Forecast of Time Series
+ * Forecasting of Time Series

 My **publications** are on: